dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 ---
 layout: post
 title: "Using Severless Azure Functions with Auth0 to Access Google APIss"
-description: "TL;DR: Learn how Node.js backend code can access a Google API once a user logs in with Google via the Auth0 Lock widget."
+description: "Learn to use Node with Azure Functions with Google APIs and Auth0."
-date: 2017-02-19 8:30
+date: 2017-03-10 8:30
 category: Technical guide
 author:
   name: Steve Lee